How to get preapproved for an auto loan and gain negotiation power

 Step 1.
 Organize the necessary documents

-You can get preapproved for a car loan by going through online lenders, banks or credit unions.
-No matter which option you choose, the first step is to gather all the necessary documents needed for an application.
+You can get preapproved for a car loan through online lenders, banks or credit unions.
+Whichever option you choose, the first step is gathering the necessary documents for an application.
 These include:

 - Personal information, like your name, Social Security number, driver’s license, contact information and home address.